miskibin/easy_logs/readme.md

 returns highly configurable logger object.
 - Every level has its own color.
 (If it is printed to terminal)
 - Problems with logging messages from `ipynb` cells are resolved.
+- Includes validation for file name and path.
+- Has `disable_existing_loggers` param to disable all other loggers.

 ### Example:
 ```python
 from miskibin.utils import get_logger